by Texas Homesteader ~

 I allowed the rosemary to steep in the water for a couple of days using good ole solar power by placing the lidded jar on our picnic table during the 100-degree days typical during the summer in NE Texas.

 Then I brought the jar inside and strained the water and placed it in a microwavable container.

 I heated it until it was hot, but not boiling.
 Finally I stirred in a tablespoon of sugar until it was fully dissolved and allowed it to cool.

 Alcohol As A Preservative

-It’s a wetter formula than the commercial stuff so you’ll want to spray lightly and allow it to dry (which it does quickly I’m guessing because of the alcohol) and then give another quick spray if you find you need more hold.
+It’s a wetter formula than the commercial stuff.
+So you’ll want to spray lightly and allow it to dry. (which it does quickly I’m guessing because of the alcohol) Then give another quick spray if you find you need more hold.
 In this case less is more so you don’t want to use near as much as the commercial stuff.
-And what you do use needs to be applied lightly and allowed to dry between applications.

 So there ya go, homemade hairspray.